cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 ## The friend of estimation

 In our team, we analyse complexity to dispatch work by using t-shirt size scale.
-The t-shirt size scale is really understand but sometimes a S project could be an L project due to estimation error.
-I use fsharp to build a simple fsx with our domain, the data sample of the partner in order to understand their domain (It is not only protocol but domain and business adaptation over the time intervals)
+I use fsharp to build a simple fsx with our domain, the data sample of the partner in order to understand their domain (It is not only protocol but domain and business adaptation over the time intervals).

 FSharp.Data speed up the process because the porcelain and plumbing part (xml, json, ... all service layer) is done by FSharp.Data and we have a better complexity feedback.
 The reason it that sometimes the partner protocol is really verbose and it is harder to navigate into a json or xml than an instanciated object in the interactive mode.